manul74/tfox/README.md

 All saved commands are stored in the /home/.tfox/ directory.

 The application is developed and tested for Debian-based systems such as Ubuntu and Kubuntu.
-Compatibility with other distributions is not guaranteed. tfox is intended not for advanced terminal users, but for beginners who are just starting with Linux and may find it difficult to remember a large number of commands.
+Compatibility with other distributions is not tested. tfox is intended not for advanced terminal users, but for beginners who are just starting with Linux and may find it difficult to remember a large number of commands.